The page for smartphones is this place

 Future status of society Impact on sector

-1.5℃ Initiatives aimed at achieving carbon neutrality advance significantly, leading to the enforcement of carbon taxation, the introduction of building materials with low carbon footprint and the growing popularization of renewable energy.
-The construction of facilities designed to reduce environmental burdenprogresses at an everfaster pace.
+1.5℃ Initiatives aimed at achieving carbon neutrality advance significantly, leading to the introduction of a carbon tax and the growing popularization of renewable energy The use of renewable energy gains popularity at an ever-faster pace with the move toward carbon neutrality

-4℃ Rising physical risks lead to growing demand for buildings with greater disaster resilience.
-While the construction of facilities equipped with greater resilience against flooding and other disasters progresses, the sector is affected by frequent occurrences of damage arising from abnormal weather and surging disaster countermeasure costs.
+4℃ Physical risks rise due to the continued dependence on fossil fuels While fossil fuel demand grows solidly, the sector is affected by frequent occurrences of damage arising from abnormal weather and surging disaster countermeasure costs

 Future status of society Impact on sector